msawczyn/EFDesigner/README.md

 POCO entity classes.
 The EF6 template's DbContext code is written to allow consumption in both ASP.Net Core as well as any other project type, so you'll have flexibility in your development.

-You can read more about how to use the designer in the [Wiki](https://github.com/msawczyn/EFDesigner/wiki) - which is by no means finished yet, just so you know.
+You can read more about how to use the designer in the [Documentation site](https://msawczyn.github.io/EFDesigner/) - which is by no means finished yet, just so you know.

  ### Change Log

+ 1.0.3.8
+   - Fixed project item placement
+   - Added change checks to diagram so dirty flag doesn't set when nothing changes

  1.0.3.7
    - Emergency bug fixes